yunginnanet/chestnut/README.md

 [![Buy Me A Coffee](https://img.shields.io/badge/buy%20me%20a%20coffee-☕-6F4E37?style=flat-square)](https://www.buymeacoffee.com/jrapoport)

-**this repo (chestnut-bitcask) is merely a mirror of chestnut with a bitcask storage backend (currently poorly) implemented** **AS FAR AS I KNOW THIS IS NOT WORKING** - buckets need to be implemented with bitcask first

 Chestnut is encrypted storage for Go.
 The goal was an easy to use encrypted store with helpful features that was quick to set up, but highly flexible.